rails/rails/guides/source/action_view_overview.md

 This module provides methods for generating HTML that links views to assets such as images, JavaScript files, stylesheets, and feeds.

-By default, Rails links to these assets on the current host in the public folder, but you can direct Rails to link to assets from a dedicated assets server by setting +config.action_controller.asset_host+ in the application configuration, typically in +config/environments/production.rb+.
-For example, let's say your asset host is +assets.example.com+:
+By default, Rails links to these assets on the current host in the public folder, but you can direct Rails to link to assets from a dedicated assets server by setting `config.action_controller.asset_host` in the application configuration, typically in `config/environments/production.rb`.
+For example, let's say your asset host is `assets.example.com`:

 ```ruby
 config.action_controller.asset_host = "assets.example.com"